Asifonline/Javascript/README.md

 # Javascript
-This folder will contain all work done on Javascript
+This folder will contain all work done on Javascript in PIAIC Course.